Inclusions & Blemishes

 Should a diamond showing a knot always be ruled out?

 Yes—for the most part.
-The article states that knots are high‑risk because they are often visible without magnification and can compromise the durability of the diamond.
-For that reason, Rare Carat recommends avoiding stones with knot inclusions when possible.
+Knots are high‑risk because they are often visible without magnification and can compromise the durability of the diamond.

-When a grading report or certificate mentions “knot,” check for a visible crystal touching or breaking the surface.
-Ask for high‑resolution images or videos of the diamond, especially from multiple angles, and look for any irregularity on the surface or facet where the knot sits.
-If it’s noticeable to the naked eye or near a vulnerable edge, it’s a red flag.
+You will spot a visible crystal touching or breaking the surface.
+Ask for high‑resolution images or videos of the diamond, especially from multiple angles, and look for any irregularity on the surface or facet where the knot sits to evaluate the diamond's durability and appearance.

 How might a knot affect a diamond’s value or future durability?